Bruce Anstey: 2017

 Anstey remained a member of the Pagett's Honda squad for the 2017 North West 200 races which saw him campaigning a Honda Fireblade in the Superbike category as well as a new Honda SP2 in the Superstock and a Honda CBR600RR in the Supersport race.

 In qualifying for the Supersport race, Anstey posted the 8th quickest time in the opening practice session followed by 12th quickest in the second session - although he did manage to attain the highest speed on the approach to University, clocked at 175.3 mi/h.

 Starting from row four on the grid, Anstey finished in 12th place in the Supersport race.

 Anstey's disappointing qualifying continued into the Superstock practice which saw him record a lowly 44th quickest time in the opening session followed by a failure to post a time in the second session and consequently he failed to start the race.

-A more positive performance occurred in opening practice session for the Superbike class in which Anstey managed to qualify 15th fastest aboard the Honda Fireblade recording an impressive speed of 195.2 mi/h through the speed trap on the approach to University.
+A more positive performance occurred in opening practice session for the Superbike class in which Anstey qualified 15th fastest aboard the Honda Fireblade recording a speed of 195.2 mi/h through the speed trap on the approach to University.
 In the second session Anstey managed to improve this by moving up to 11th quickest.
 Starting the race from 14th on the grid Anstey's disappointment continued as he was forced to retire at the end of lap 2.

 Ulster Grand Prix

-Anstey has also claimed numerous successes at the Ulster Grand Prix, taking the top step on the podium on 13 occasions.
+Anstey has also claimed successes at the Ulster Grand Prix, taking the top step on the podium on 13 occasions.